captainaomi/NaomiMowbray_T1A3/readme.md

     ## > Your checklists for each feature should have at least five items
     <br>

 ## R8 Design help documentation which includes a set of instructions which accurately describe how to use and install the application
 ## You must include:
 ### - steps to install the application
 ### - any dependencies required by the application to operate
 ### - any system hardware requirements
 ### - how to use any command line arguements made for the application

+There's a long version, and there's a short version of how to play this game on your computer!

+To make things nice and simple, instead of making oyu type a whole lot of commands in your terminal, I've created a file that will do it for you!

 First, you'll need to create a 'virtual environment' (or venv).
 To do this, you can type the following in your terminal:
     `python3 -m venv src/hangman-venv`